arawa/mattermost-install-guide/mattermost-centos-7.md

 Setup [auto renewal](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-centos-7#step-4-%E2%80%94-setting-up-auto-renewal) of the certificate using a crontab:
 ```
 # crontab -e
-0 0,12 * * * python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew
+0 0,12 * * * python -c 'import random; import time; time.sleep(random.random() * 3600)' && certbot renew"
 ```

-Note: The random statement we defined in the cron is to avoid the task from running at exactly midday or midnight.
+Note 1: The random statement we defined in the cron is to avoid the task from running at exactly midday or midnight.
 Quite useful when the cloud provider is doing backups, to avoid an I/O increase which could make the SSL renewal fail.

+Note 2: Due to the initial `certbot` invokation we performed, all the previous parameters (webroot, email, authentication method, and post hook to reload NGINX) have been saved in the directory `/etc/letsencrypt/renewal` and Letsencrypt is just replaying them when needed, no need to respecify in the cron.